jjaakko/fake-news-classifier/index.markdown

 Our unbalanced performance measures for Model-B were Accuracy: 0.747, Precision: 0.608, Recall: 0.104, F1: 0.177.
 Finding the recall so low, we prioritized improving it and looked into various ways as to how.
-One method we found was to draw samples in a (still random) way which matches the ratios of the not-fake to fake from the 70000 articles in both the training set and testing set.
+One method we found was to draw samples in a (still random) way which matches the ratios of the real to fake from the 70000 articles in both the training set and testing set.